Watch the Trailer first…

 “No one ever leaves McKinsey”

 They advised American Immigration departments to cut spending on food for detained border migrants, as well as on their medical care and supervision.
 They played a massive part in the Enron failure; Pharma scandals in Canada; orchestrated 2008 financial collapse (the forerunner of today’s great reset) and so much more.
 You can read about some of their scandals here on Wikipedia.
 For most credible international journalists it’s common knowledge that when you join The Firm, you’re in it for life.
 You may now be hearing faint notes of the iconic piano soundtrack that accompanied Tom Cruise’s Mitch McDeere as he artfully dodged The Firm in the 1993 major motion picture of the same name.
+If you haven’t see it, it’s a cracker of a movie that mirrors real life – Tom Cruise also has a several epic running scenes in it (a Tom Cruise movie wouldn’t be a Tom Cruise movie without at least one shot of him pegging it somewhere in a hurry).

 Macdonald labels the company as ‘the McKinsey Mafia’, noting through interviews with well-known McKinsey alumni like Bill Matassoni that:

-‘the organization that takes pride in ‘counselling out’ 4 in 5 hires before they become partner’.
+‘the organization takes pride in ‘counselling out’ 4 in 5 hires before they become partner’.
 They then proudly join what McKinsey calls its ‘alumni network,’…‘There is no McKinsey boneyard, in other words; you’re still McKinsey, even after you’ve left’

 They fan out among the world’s C‑suites and B‑suites (and governments) where they remain McKinsey loyalists.’Bill Matassoni, former McKinsey senior partner